 The Head Start Act gives priority to organizations based on their ability to serve target populations.
 In keeping with 42 U.S.C.
-9836(d)(3) of the Head Start Act, HHS shall give priority to applicants for Head Start funding that have demonstrated capacity in providing effective, comprehensive, and well-coordinated early childhood education and development services and programs to children and their families.
+9836(d)(3) of the Head Start Act, ACF shall give priority to applicants for Head Start funding that have demonstrated capacity in providing effective, comprehensive, and well-coordinated early childhood education and development services and programs to children and their families.
 42 U.S.C.
 9840A(e) of the Head Start Act gives priority in EHS funding to entities with a record of providing early, continuous, and comprehensive childhood development and family services.

-Having high-quality early care and education opportunities is particularly important and is often lacking in economically distressed communities.
+Having high-quality early care and education opportunities is particularly important, and is often lacking in economically distressed communities.
 Through this NOFO, ACF is interested in targeting this competition to reach areas of greatest need to facilitate the enrollment of families who would most benefit from services.
-ACF reserves the right to confirm that applicants have correctly designated a high poverty census tract, if applicable.
-ACF reserves the right to deny funding to an applicant that inaccurately indicates their proposed service locations are in census tracts designated as high poverty or the program proposes services in an area where there are insufficient children under 5.